cheenu-1824/DSassignment2/README.md

 This README file describes the architecture of the system and provides steps to run the program as intended.

-## Calculator Server Architecture

 ## How to Run the Weather Feed Service

 ### Initial Commands for All Cases
 - Make sure to run the command: `make` to build the required files for running the client and server.
-- You should see the following output: "javac -cp "lib/gson-2.10.1.jar" AggregationServer.java ClientThread.java ContentServer.java GETClient.java LamportClock.java WeatherObject.java", which indicates that the code has been successfully compiled.
+- You should see the following output: `javac -cp "lib/*:./" AggregationServer.java ClientThread.java ContentServer.java GETClient.java Tests.java`, which indicates that the code has been successfully compiled.
 - `java -cp './lib/*:./' AggregationServer <port>` starts an Aggregation Server on the specified port. *specifiying port is not necessary*
 - `java -cp './lib/*:./' ContentServer <domain>:<port> <file location> <stationId>` Starts a Content Server to connect to given url, use weather data in content folder to upload to server and optionally add a stationId to simulate a crashed station re connection to server.
 - `java -cp './lib/*:./' GETClient http://<domain>:<port>` GETClient connects to url to retrive weather feed.

-SDAHKDBAHJSBDHJASBHJDBAJKBDJKASBJKDBNJKAS fix the above when make is fixed
+- You should use the URL `http://localhost:4567` for testing!

 ### How to play with a simple GETClient-Aggregation Server interaction with a weather entries from a single Content Server
 1. Open three terminals in the same main directory to simulate three different virtual machines (VMs).